dataminer-site/dataminer-site.github.io/docs/extensions/vss.md

 * Only vectors consisting of `FLOAT`s (32-bit, single precision) are supported at the moment.
 * The index itself is not buffer managed and must be able to fit into RAM memory.
-* The size of the index in memory does not count towards DuckDB's `memory_limit` configuration parameter.
+* The size of the index in memory does not count towards DataMiner's `memory_limit` configuration parameter.
 * `HNSW` indexes can only be created on tables in in-memory databases, unless the `SET hnsw_enable_experimental_persistence = ⟨bool⟩` configuration option is set to `true`, see [Persistence](#persistence) for more information.